-Principles of Management and Leadership 3 credits
+Principles of Management and Leadership

-Planning, organizing, directing, coordinating, and controlling the activities of the administrative unit; evolution of management thinking.
+This course examines business principles and the theory and history of management.
+Students will learn about planning, organizing, directing, coordinating, and controlling the activities of the administrative unit as well as the evolution of management thinking.